 - Prevent future weight gain – your results can be negated if you gain weight in the future

 Are You A Candidate for Abdominoplasty?

-Because Dr. Hopkins cares about his patients being able to maintain long term results, he has a set of criteria for Dallas men and women desiring abdominoplasty.
+Because Dr. Hopkins cares about his patients being able to maintain long term results, he has a set of criteria for patients desiring abdominoplasty.
 These include: